Family Affairs: 2001

 In 2001, the Warrington clan was extended to include their relatives, the Webb and Ellis families: Nikki's brother Matt Ellis (Matthew Jay Lewis), his girlfriend Karen (Tanya Franks) and Karen's brothers Jim (Joe Dow) and Paul Webb (Martin Delaney).

 With their storylines gradually dwindling, Gabby Johnson and Clive Starr quietly departed.
 The places in their flat were taken by a succession of attractive young residents, including Polly Arnold (Juliet Cowan) and Dr Tanya Ayuba (Laila Rouass).
 Polly romanced Declan Byrne, but when her brother Gavin (Neil Roberts) arrived in town, she resumed her incestuous love affair with him, resulting in a disgusted Declan leaving Charnham.
 The establishment of a youth refuge on the street angered some residents, although Roy Farmer soon became a highly involved volunteer on the project.
-Jim Webb became Cat Matthews' reluctant second husband.
+Jim Webb became Cat Matthews's reluctant second husband.

 Paul Webb paired up with Gemma Craig, who continued to live with her well-meaning but increasingly meddlesome foster mother Fern.
 Fern had married Roy's father Vince (Stephen Yardley).

 Karen Ellis embarked upon a controversial lesbian affair with her child's surrogate mother, Sadie's Australian niece Kelly Hurst (Nicky Talacko).
 This storyline also featured the brief appearance of Kelly's father and Sadie's brother-in-law Barry (Antony Booth).
 At Christmas, Paul Webb discovered that Jim was not his brother, but his father.